 Radiation Test Facilities

-The Components Space Evaluation and Radiation Effects Section (TEC-QEC) operates Internal Radiation Test Facilities on the ESTEC site and supports, promotes and makes regular use of specialised External Test Facilities.
+The Radiation Hardness Assurance and Component Analysis Section (TEC-QEC) operates Internal Radiation Test Facilities on the ESTEC site and supports, promotes and makes regular use of specialised External Test Facilities.

 The QEC radiation test facilities at ESTEC can be made available, free of charge, to external users for testing to be performed under ESA contract, for ESA projects and to some extent for other collaborative purposes.
 For the submission of proposals, requests and details concerning conditions and effective availability please contact the section .